Politics

 Curriculum

 Politics thrives at Bryanston.
 It is consistently an in-demand A Level with around a quarter of students electing to study it in Sixth Form.
-The Department also has a growing footprint in the junior years, such as in Year 9 (D) PSRE.
+The Department also has a growing footprint in the junior years, including PSRE in Year 9 (D).

 At A Level we follow the Edexcel course, having opted to study Global and have chosen feminism as our non-core ideology.